 Is this a Jewish Issue?

 We are mandated by Jewish tradition to have compassion for all creatures, especially those who rely exclusively on humans for proper mental and physical care.
-Committing to the sourcing of cage-free eggs is a small, yet significant step towards fulfilling this mandate and treading more humanely on our earth.
+Committing to the sourcing of better welfare eggs is a small, yet significant step towards fulfilling this mandate and treading more humanely on our earth.

 For guidance, we look to the mitzvah of tza’ar ba’alei chayim, a rabbinic mandate and moral imperative that forbids causing animals unnecessary suffering.
 Perpetuating the mistreatment of farmed animals like these laying hens surely violates the value of compassion expressed in myriad stories and teachings throughout Jewish text and tradition.

-If these multinational corporations can go cage-free, our community can too.
-But it starts with you and your institution.
-You can serve as a role model to the Jewish community, showing that it’s possible to become cage-free and live out our Jewish values of treating animals with compassion.
+Change starts with you and your institution.
+You can serve as a role model to the Jewish community, showing that it’s possible to commit to buying higher welfare eggs and live out our Jewish values of treating animals with compassion.

 - Use BuyingPoultry.com, a new poultry welfare rating tool, to search a list of cage-free egg brands and retailers.